MLBB M3 World Championship: Group Stage

-The Group Stages commenced on December 6 and concluded on December 9, 2021.
+The Group Stages commenced on 6 December and concluded on 9 December 2021.
 All games in the group stage were in a Bo1 format.
 There were no teams eliminated at the end of group stages, but the upper two teams in each group qualified for the Upper Bracket playoffs, while the lower two qualified for the Lower Bracket Playoffs.

 Group A

 Tiebreaker

-As there had a three-way tie in Group A, Bedel was placed in the Tiebreaker final as they had the fastest time in games won.
+As there was a three-way tie in Group A, Bedel was placed in the Tiebreaker final as they had the fastest time in games won.
 Thus, Red Canids and Malvinas Gaming played in the Tiebreaker semifinals which loser of that match qualified for the lower bracket.